CMDA's The Point

 by John Holmlund, MD, MA

-The current influenza outbreak in Texas, the ascension of Robert F. Kennedy, Jr. to the post of Secretary of Health and Human Services and broad societal trends have prompted widespread debate over the wisdom and future of vaccinating children for preventable infectious diseases with meaningful, even major, morbidity and mortality.
+The current measles outbreak in Texas, the ascension of Robert F. Kennedy, Jr. to the post of Secretary of Health and Human Services and broad societal trends have prompted widespread debate over the wisdom and future of vaccinating children for preventable infectious diseases with meaningful, even major, morbidity and mortality.

 Against this background, I believe CMDA’s 2021 Position Paper on Vaccines and Immunizations (accessible here), though nuanced in some ways, is a strong endorsement of vaccinating children, which deserves affirmation with considerable vigor by CMDA as an organization and by its members.

-The current flu outbreak is not historic—yet.
+The current outbreak is not historic—yet.
 The New York City outbreak in 2019 was greater, and it was eventually controlled.
 Still, the nationwide trend is clearly up from a low of 85 cases in 2000, which in turn represented a nadir from the large number of cases last seen in the late 1980s and early 1990s.
 The nationwide vaccination rate for measles has declined from 95.2 percent in 2019-2020 to 92.7 percent in 2023-2024, with 13 states showing rates lower than 90 percent, down to Idaho at 79.6 percent.
 The lowest rates appear to fall below the herd immunity threshold for measles, potentially auguring a resurgence of the disease in the U.S. The U.S. Center for Disease Control and Prevention (CDC) further reports that reduced rates similar to those for MMR have been seen for DTaP, polio and varicella vaccines.

 Because policy often begins with leadership, it is vital to examine the past vaccination views of Secretary Kennedy, a historic skeptic of vaccination.
 While he recently expressed “support” for the measles vaccine, he stopped short of urging parents to have their children vaccinated, saying only that parents “should consult with their healthcare providers to understand their options to get the MMR vaccine.”
 He also touted Vitamin A to reduce measles mortality, citing a report that also affirms the efficacy of vaccination consistent with the currently recommended schedule.
 The Wall Street Journal commented (subscription required) that in 2019, Mr. Kennedy claimed that “the cure for most infectious measles…is Vitamin A.” The Journal added, “In [a recent] interview, [Mr. Kennedy] promoted treatment [with] steroids and cod-liver oil as producing ‘almost instant and miraculous recovery [from measles].’”
 It is concerning that Secretary Kennedy appears to be overstating Vitamin A’s efficacy while understating the measles vaccine’s efficacy in preventing measles.